typohnebild/numpy-vs-mir/README.md

 16, 32, 48, 64, 128, 192, ..
 1216, 1280, 1408, 1536, ...,
 2432, 2560, 2816, ..., 3840, 4096.
 Each problem is solved with a Multigrid W-cycle with 2 pre- and postsmoothing steps.
-As stop criteria we use an epsilon of 1e-3.
+As stop criteria we use an epsilon of 1e-6 multiplied with the squared problem size.
+This makes the stop criteria independent of the problem size.
 For each permutation of the setup option a run is done 3 times.

 We also compare the performance of the solvers in the different versions